dotzenith/tilde/README.md

 ```

 If everything goes as expected, you'll have a shiny new homeserver complete with all the features mentioned earlier!

+If you opted to use Caddy.
+All services are available at `service.your-cloudflare-domain.com`.

+If you opted to not use Caddy.
+The services are available at `homeserver-internal-ip:service-port`.
+The mapping for the ports is as follows

+- `wireguard: 51821`
+- `portainer: 9000`
+- `nextcloud: 8080`
+- `jellyfin: 8096`

 ### ❖ What's New?